Visiting Angkor Wat: How To Avoid The Crowds

 It also survived the brutality of the Khmer Rouge regime.

-There are plenty of travel guides for this beauty, but how do you sift through all of that info to find tips for visiting Angkor Wat without the burden of a busy crowd?
+There are plenty of travel guides for this beauty that should be a Seven World Wonder in my opinion, but how do you sift through all of that info to find tips for visiting Angkor Wat without the burden of a busy crowd?
 If you’re anything like me, you’ll always find the opportunity to visit a cool place when there are fewer bodies, so here’s my Angkor Wat cheat sheet for those exact people!

 The Best Time of Year or Visiting Angkor Wat is Shoulder Season